Samsung Galaxy Note 8.0: Features

 The Galaxy Note 8.0 is released with Android 4.1.2 Jelly Bean.
 An upgrade to Android 4.2.2 Jelly Bean is available in some areas as an over-the-air update and through Samsung Kies.
 In February 2014, Samsung included the Galaxy Note 8.0 on their upgrade list for Android 4.4.2 KitKat.
 Roll out of the Android 4.4.2 update began May 12, 2014.
 On June 4, 2014, Samsung announced the 4.4.2 update for U.S. tablets.
 The Android 4.4.2 update included updated TouchWiz applications, but, with the notable and inexplicable elimination of its crucial handwriting preferences, largely retained the tablet's original feature set.
 Bluetooth low energy capability was enabled with the Android 4.4.2 firmware update.

 Samsung has customized the interface with its TouchWiz UX software.
 As well as apps from Google, including Google Play, Gmail and YouTube, it has access to Samsung apps such as ChatON, S Note, S Suggest, S Voice, S Translator, S Planner, Smart Remote (Peel), Smart Stay, Multi-Window, Air View, Group Play, and All Share Play.

-The Camera User Interface is known from the Galaxy S3.
+The Camera user interface is known from the Galaxy S3.

-Like the Galaxy S4, the Galaxy Note 8.0 is equipped with an infrared transmitter for usage as an universal remote control.
+Like the Galaxy S4, the Galaxy Note 8.0 is equipped with an infrared transmitter for usage as a universal remote control.